yuchenxie4645/EgoLoc/README.md

 ## 3. TODO

-- [x] Integrate 3D hand motion analysis (in two weeks)
+- [] Integrate 3D hand motion analysis (in two weeks)
-- [x] Support ling untrimmed videos (before the start of IROS 2025)
+- [] Support ling untrimmed videos (before the start of IROS 2025)
-- [x] Streamline a more efficient feedback scheme (before the start of IROS 2025)
+- [] Streamline a more efficient feedback scheme (before the start of IROS 2025)

+Your patience is greatly appreciated.